How To Silence Your Inner Critic By Stop Talking To Yourself

 Imagine living your life as it’s happening right now without the need to constantly hear about it, whether accurate or not.

-You can live this way, be completely free from all of the constant “I” documentaries which you hear every at every moment, and every event of your life.
+You can live this way, be completely free from all of the constant “I” documentaries which you hear at every moment, and every event of your life.

 How To Rid Of Self Talk

-Although you may not realize it, you’re not a prisoner of yourself, you’re not held at gunpoint to your constant internal chattering narrator.
+Although you may not realize it, you’re not a prisoner of yourself.
+You’re not held at gunpoint to your constant internal chattering narrator.

 You can get rid of this self talk, and do so right now, without notice or consequence.